Dennis Lee and *F R E E * E L E C T R I C I T Y * ?

 I wanted to be a WITNESS to Lee's demonstration, a demonstration which it is all too painfully obvious will never occur.

 The show was filled with standard Lee-isms too numerous to be detailed here, but which have been described elsewhere many times - constant appeals to God and Jesus, claims that his devices work "even though no one knows how," and on and on and on and on.
-Check Philadelphia skeptic Eric Krieg's extensive Dennis Lee page (and mirror page) for the latest on this and other tours.
+Check Philadelphia skeptic Eric Krieg's extensive Dennis Lee page for the latest on this and other tours.

 NM Attorney General's Temporary Restraining Order - Sept.
 17, 2001